-- Allow the machine to cool before storing. - Do not store the machine or fuel near flames.
+- Shut off the engine, remove the key, wait for all moving parts to stop, and allow the machine to cool before storing it. - Do not store the machine or fuel near flames.

 Storage

 - 1. Park the machine on a level surface, engage the parking brake, and lower the loader arms. - 2.
 Shut off the engine and remove the key. - 3.
 Remove dirt and grime from the entire machine.